discopt/cmr/doc/tu.md

 ## C Interface ##

-The functionality is defined in \ref tu.h.
-The main functions are:
+The corresponding function in the library is

   - CMRtestTotalUnimodularity() tests a matrix for being totally unimodular.

+and is defined in \ref tu.h.